manmal/faster-whisper-node/docs/CONCURRENT_STREAMING.md

 # Concurrent Streaming Transcription

-This document describes how to achieve concurrent streaming transcription with `faster-whisper-node`.
+This document describes how to achieve concurrent streaming transcription with `faster-whisper-rs`.

 ## Overview